Anti-English sentiment

 Anti-English sentiment, also known as Anglophobia (from Latin Anglus "English" and Greek φόβος, phobos, "fear"), refers to opposition, dislike, fear, hatred, oppression, persecution, and discrimination of English people and/or England.
 It can be observed in various contexts within the United Kingdom and in countries outside of it.
 In the UK, Benjamin Disraeli and George Orwell highlighted anti-English sentiments among Welsh, Irish, and Scottish nationalisms.
 In Scotland, Anglophobia is influenced by Scottish identity.
 Football matches and tournaments often see manifestations of anti-English sentiment, including assaults and attacks on English individuals.
 In Wales, historical factors such as English language imposition and cultural suppression have contributed to anti-English sentiment.
 In Northern Ireland, anti-English sentiment, arising from complex historical and political dynamics, was exemplified in the IRA's targeting of England during the Troubles.

 Outside the UK, anti-English sentiment exists in countries like Australia, New Zealand, France, Ireland, Russia, India, the United States, and Argentina.
 In Australia and New Zealand, stereotypes of English immigrants as complainers have fueled such sentiment.
 France has historical conflicts with England, like the Hundred Years' War, contributing to animosity.
-In Ireland and, to a lesser extent, the United States, anti-English sentiment is rooted in Irish nationalism and hostility towards the Anglo-Irish community.
 Russia has seen waves of Anglophobia due to historical events and suspicions of British meddling.
 Argentina's anti-British sentiment is linked to the Falklands War and perceptions of British imperialism.

 Generally, the term is sometimes used more loosely as a synonym for anti-British sentiment.
 Its opposite is Anglophilia.